TaskBubbles/Offline/README.md

 # Task Bubbles

 Task Bubbles is an experimental todo manager that displays tasks as floating bubbles using the Matter.js physics engine.
+The interface now features a sleek cyberpunk aesthetic with neon accents on a dark background.

 ## Development